microsoft/playwright/docs/api.md

 > **NOTE** `frame.dblclick()` dispatches two `click` events and a single `dblclick` event.

 #### frame.dispatchEvent(selector, type[, eventInit, options])
 - `selector` <[string]> A selector to search for element to use.
 If there are multiple elements satisfying the selector, the first will be double clicked.
+See [working with selectors](#working-with-selectors) for more details.
 - `type` <[string]> DOM event type: `"click"`, `"dragstart"`, etc.
 - `eventInit` <[Object]> event-specific initialization properties.
 - `options` <[Object]>